Affiliate links on Android Authority may earn us a commission. Learn more.

 Original article: April 3, 2019 (12:14 PM ET): Verizon announced this morning that it is turning on its 5G ultra wideband service in Chicago and Minneapolis.
 Customers in these two cities should see download speeds of up to 1 Gbps, but only once they upgrade to a 5G smartphone.

 As expected, 5G service will be heavily concentrated in the two launch cities.
-In Chicago, the service is available throughout the West Loop and the South Loop in addition to the Verizon store on The Magnificent Mile and throughout The Gold Coast, Old Town, and River North.
+In Chicago, the service is available throughout the West Loop and the South Loop in addition to the Verizon store on The Magnificent Mile and throughout The Gold Coast, New Town, and River North.

 Minneapolis customers will have access to the 5G network in the Downtown area, around the U.S. Bank Stadium, Minneapolis Convention Center, the Minneapolis Central Library, the Mill City Museum, Target Center and First Avenue venues, The Commons, areas of Elliot Park, and in the Verizon store in The Mall of America.